butthx/tgsnake/README.md

   ctx.msg.reply('Hello World'); // reply with "Hello World"
   //console.log(ctx) // see json of message.
 });
-// Mandatory
-// Before the program stops, the client will be turned off first.
-This is to ensure that the entire process has stopped completely. shutdown(bot);
 ```

 More example you can found in our website.